scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 11. 10.
+2023

+@2230 Proactive & retroactive posts via monthChart now working :D ! there should REALLY be some indication as to whether a retro/pro post was made ...

+@2220 date saved when returning from viewing post from <MonthChart>
+			Change implemented so that <Log> doesn't save selectedPost when viewing on monthChart.

+@2025 App recalls where user was on <MonthChart> when viewing post,
+		  need to have date saved as well...

+@1225 setting stateVar for current within the <Main> component and passing it down is a
+	    successful solution to maintaining scroll distance & section user is viewing

+selectedDate state var within <MonthChart> needs to be moved to <Main>
+dateInView will be replaced by selectedDate as well...
+^should allow <monthChart> to be maintained when pulling up a post

+for <log> if monthChart is true, dont save post index

+and, in <Post> reAdd contingency for when selectedDate.date has value, so createdPost is a retro/pro post

+@0815 base function for scrolling to post within log works!
+	    now need to find method for getting index of post when selected to save ...

 ### 11. 09.
 2023
+@1830 scrollIntoView on element itself works...

 @0715 Got the <Log> component to work within the <monthChart>
 		  however... clicking on the post goes to the <post> page, removing the chart from being up...